Crypto Decoded: Understanding the Basics of Digital Currency and Its Potential

 Altcoins, or alternative coins, refer to any cryptocurrency that is not Bitcoin.
 These include a wide variety of coins, each with unique features or use cases.
 Some popular altcoins include:

-• Ethereum (ETH): Ethereum, launched in 2015 by Vitalik Buterin, is the second-largest cryptocurrency by market capitalization.
+- Ethereum (ETH): Ethereum, launched in 2015 by Vitalik Buterin, is the second-largest cryptocurrency by market capitalization.
 Unlike Bitcoin, Ethereum is designed to support decentralized applications (dApps) and smart contracts—self-executing contracts with the terms of the agreement directly written into code.
-This has enabled the creation of decentralized finance (DeFi) platforms, NFTs (Non-Fungible Tokens), and other blockchain-based innovations.
+This has enabled decentralised finance platforms, non-fungible tokens, and other smart-contract applications.

-• Litecoin (LTC): Created by Charlie Lee in 2011, Litecoin is often considered the "silver to Bitcoin's gold."
+- Litecoin (LTC): Created by Charlie Lee in 2011.
 It is similar to Bitcoin but with faster transaction times and a different hashing algorithm.

 There are countless other altcoins in existence, with new ones being launched regularly.
 Each altcoin typically addresses specific issues or enhances the functionality of its predecessors.